 Expert tips

-- Add the semi-sweet chocolate, butter, and vanilla extract after the budino is removed from the heat and strained.
-This allows the chocolate and butter to melt evenly, while the vanilla extract retains its aroma.
+- Add chocolate and butter off heat: stir in the semi-sweet chocolate, butter, and vanilla extract after removing the budino from the heat and straining it.
+The residual heat melts the chocolate and butter evenly while preserving the aroma of the vanilla.

 FAQ